 Lifehacks for NAT1 and NAT2:

-Stop smoking: If you need another reason not to smoke, being a slow or intermediate acetylator is a really good reason never to pick up a cigarette.
+If you need a reason not to smoke, being a slow or intermediate acetylator is a really good reason never to pick up a cigarette.
+Cigarette smoke contains various carcinogens, including aromatic and heterocyclic amines.
+When inhaled, these carcinogens can undergo metabolic activation by NAT1 and NAT2 enzymes, potentially leading to the formation of DNA adducts and increased cancer risk.

 Related Articles and Topics: